AdobeDocs/analytics-platform.en/help/components/filters/manage-filters.md

 ### Mark filters as favorites

-Marking segments as favorites is another way to organize them for ease of use.
+Marking filters as favorites is another way to organize them for ease of use.

 1. In the Filter Manager, check the star next to any filter that you want to mark as a favorite.
 The star turns yellow when you select it.